blakeramos/JavaWebApp/README.md

 #### Create an Autonomous Developer Cloud Service instance:
 * Go to [Oracle Cloud Service](https://cloud.oracle.com/home) homepage.
-* Insert photos
-* Create Autonomous Developer Cloud Service Instance
+* Create an Autonomous Developer Cloud Service Instance
-* Create Project within your Autonomous Developer Cloud Service instance.
+* Create a Project within your Autonomous Developer Cloud Service instance.
+* Go to the code section on the lefthand side and click on "create a new repository".
+* insert copying instructions from before

 ### Lab: 200
 #### In this lab you will setup GIT with your IntelliJ IDE.